 Deeply devoted spiritual practices often focus on either a detachment from the physical or a strict dominance over it.
 Georges Gurdjieff did not see these attempts to embrace a higher self as practical, believing instead that enlightenment could be achieved without asceticism.

 Born in 1866 in Alexandropol, Armenia, Gurdjieff was inspired by the theosophical movement and decided to travel to central Asia and the Middle East in search of esoteric spiritual leaders and seekers of truth.
 Upon his return, he penned a series of books that would become the foundation of his spiritual practice: The Fourth Way.
-The second book in the series, Meetings with Remarkable Men, detailed his encounters with spiritual leaders on his journey who were more likely fictional characters symbolic of the three “ways” preceding his.
+The second book in the series and 1979 film, Meetings with Remarkable Men, detailed his encounters with spiritual leaders on his journey who were more likely fictional characters symbolic of the three “ways” preceding his.

 During his travels, he was inspired by the spiritual ways of the fakir, monk, and yogi, though he saw their methods as only successful in achieving a fraction of development, with the more practical roots of their disciplines lost in antiquity.
 At the same time, he believed that the effects of modern technology and society were entrancing everyone into a hypnotic waking sleep.

 The fakir, living solely on alms, gives his life to domination of the physical body, requiring endurance and pain.
 The monk is focused on emotion through faith, religious zeal, and sacrifice.
 While the yogi gives his life to the mind, developing his inner being at the cost of undervaluing his body and emotions.
 Gurdjieff saw these three ways to be extreme paths to enlightenment, and that there must be a more rounded fourth way to be undertaken without completely sacrificing certain aspects of life.